Dandruff and Seborrheic Dermatitis

 • Recently, FDA approved a new foam with the anti-inflammatory medicine Roflumilast (Zoryve).
 It targets inflammation and helps even in refractory cases.

-• Doctors also recommend isotretinoin (Accutane) in low dosages for cases of seborrheic dermatitis that resist other treatments.
+• In severe cases, oral antifungals (usually Fluconazole or Itraconazole) may be given to prevent recurrences.
+Doctors also recommend isotretinoin (Accutane) in low dosages for cases of seborrheic dermatitis that resist other treatments.

 Seborrheic dermatitis and dandruff can be chronic or long-term conditions that may come and go.
 The doctor may suggest using medicated shampoos, creams, body washes, or ointments once or twice a week.
 This depends on how severe the condition is.
 These treatments can help prevent symptoms from getting worse or coming back.